UCSD-MASHED/chatapp/README.md

 Here is what it looks like:

-Since we have two branches `main` and `dev` for production and development environments in our GitHub repository, we also created two apps on Firebase console and linked them to `prod` and `dev` config respectively.
+As we have a `main` branch for production and a `dev` branch for developing, we also have a corresponding production and "beta" Firebase app, and we configure these two separately:

 ```json
 {